 is our vision to deliver the highest standard of care through compassionate

 providing the solutions.
 One hand is not enough to build up the mission, we

 need more hands together.
 So every Himalayan care hands community members

-and employees are committed to achieve our core values, team work,
+and employees are committed to achieving our core values, teamwork,

 If you are committed to these same values and are passionate about your work

 and life, in general, considers joining the Himalayan care hands community

 the hospital offers excellent opportunities to advance your career and achieve

 We continue to improve our systems to make the treatment less painful thus